-I am an associate professor in the Department of Philosophy and Religious Studies and serve as chair of the department.
+I am an associate professor and serve as chair of the Department of Religion and coordinator of Jewish American Studies.
 I am a member of MSU's Women's & Gender Studies Advisory Board, MSU's President's Commission on Affirmative Action, and the Council on Faith and Spirituality.
 I also participate in the GLBTQ support program, Safe Space.

 Feminist Social/Political/Legal Philosophy